 3. Personality is One of the Most Important Things to Ask About During Your First Au Pair Interview

 Personality is one of the most important factors in a successful placement.
-Thus, it’s also one the most important things to ask about during your first Au Pair interview.
+Thus, it’s also one of the most important things to ask about during your first Au Pair interview.

-It’s important to understand how your Au Pair will handle uncomfortable situations or conflict.
+Asking questions about personality helps ensure you find a good match for your household.
+It’s important to understand how your Au Pair will handle uncomfortable situations or conflicts.
 Conflict is a natural part of every relationship, and it’s bound to arise no matter how well you get along.

 It may be impossible to find a “perfect” match, but thinking through these factors ahead of time can help you determine whether there’s a certain personality type you should lean toward.